openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     type Dictionary = Map<string, string>
     type MapOfString<T> = Map<T, string>

-A type alias introduces no new type but acts only as a new name, while its meaning remains the same as the original type’s.
+A type alias acts only as a new name.
+It neither changes the meaning of the original type nor introduces a new type.

 .. code-block:: typescript
    :linenos: